Ctri-The-Third/SpaceTraders_dispatcher/blog/week7.md

  * To decide what to do next, I need better analytics.
  * Optimise what I have before

+On a whim (And with discussion with other spacetraders players) I implemented a request throttling system that has now gone into effect.
+Rather than using a producer/ consumer queue, it uses a very straightforward class that manages a mutex protected pair of timestamps.
+When queried, it returns a number of seconds until the queryer can safely execute the request, and increments that time.
+Additionally, there is staggering built in so that VIP requests (those are trigger cooldowns on the ships) can be processed faster.
+33% of requests are reserved for VIP requests, and 66% for everything else.
+As I watch the system, during spike activity it's still getting rate limits (so something isn't working properly) - with groups of ships all being told to sleep for a _far too similar_ amount of time :(

+We're going to assess.
+At the time of writing, the last 4 hours of session performance have seen delays of between 1578, 1704, 2973, and 2788.
+Additionall,y we're seeing a CPH of around 350 on extract_and_transfer at present.
+If this throttler causes substantial delays, expect to see that be lower (though market prices could also be a factor).
+We didn't get to play with refineries or properly fix the freighters, but hopefully we will see fewer delayed requests come the morning.

+I've noticed that the VIP requests are at most coming in 0.333 seconds before non VIP ones, which means something is amiss there.

 ## Goals
 * ✅ get ship mounts able to be installed.
 * Implement the recon conductor and dispatcher.
 * Market Prices needs refactored to be considered of IMPORT/EXPORT/EXCHANGE state.
 * Better analytics for dynamic scaling.

 NOTE TO SELF IT IS 09:24 UK TIME, I HAVE JUST SET MY FREIGHTERS TO GO BUY MACHINERY - SEE HOW THEY SWITCH FROM SELLING MINING STUFF TO CONTRACTS STUFF.
-DID THEY GET STUCK WITH FULL BELLIES?
+DID THEY GET STUCK WITH FULL BELLIES? <- yes, very much so.

 # Scaling analytics test.